The food at these ethical eateries in Siem Reap will blow your mind.

 During my first two trips to Siem Reap stayed at a lovely little boutique hotel called Navutu Dreams Resort, located just 10 minutes away from the entrance to the Angkor archaeological site.
 As part of the (very reasonable) room rate, you also get a private tuk tuk driver for 12 hours who can take you around to the different temples and night markets.
 If you love fresh & healthy food, practicing Yoga, beautiful pools and private cabanas then Navutu Dreams is the place to be!
 Stay tuned for my full review or click here to book your stay at Navutu Dreams!

-There are many fantastic restaurants and cafés to try out in Siem Reap, why not head to one of these to put your tourist dollars to good use?
+There are many fantastic restaurants and cafés to try out, why not head to one of these to put your tourist dollars to good use and partake in responsible travel in Siem Reap?
 These are just a few of the amazing sustainable and socially responsible restaurants and cafés in Siem Reap – have you visited any others?
 Comment below and tell me all about it so that I (and others) can visit them next time around!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I have visited and loved.